JamesDungan/code-institute-data-centric/README.md

 ### How does it work

 This site is a single page application powered by the Flask and Flask-RESTful frameworks.
 The core of the app is a rest-server which is used to serve data to the various templates.
 These templates are managed by the [mustache.js](https://mustache.github.io/) javaScript library.
 All data is stored in a [mongodb](https://www.mongodb.com/) database hosed using [mLab](https://mlab.com/welcome/).
 The rest-server resources call the appropriate functions in the database module which use the [pymongo](https://api.mongodb.com/python/current/) api.
 [JQuery Ajax](http://api.jquery.com/jquery.ajax/) is used extensively on the front end to make calls to the API and feed data to the mustache templates.
+Recipe image files are handled by the image_service.py file which implements boto3 AWS sdk for python.
+The images are extracted from the push request and sent after the database update.
+Then the image link is sent to the database upon upload.

 ## UX